samfitgen/trgen/docs/Sprint_Triathlon_Base-Mid_Volume.md

 **Description**:

-> 40-minutes Easy-Moderate (RPE 6) Randomly insert 8x30s high-speed bursts (RPE
+> 40-minutes Easy-Moderate (RPE6) Randomly insert 8x30s high-speed bursts (RPE9)
-> 9) Over the course of the run, recover between bursts for at least 1-minute
+> Over the course of the run, recover between bursts for at least 1-minute

 ### Thursday